 The Shellharbour councillors who oppose ‘people power’ through direct elections have been labelled hypocrites and democrats of convenience.
 When they ran for office they want democracy and transparency.
 Yet now they’ve been elected, they run a mile from their support for democracy, transparency and direct elections by the people.

-In light of the public resignation of Councillor Paul Rankin from the Liberal Party amid claims of deals with the Greens Party and the direct interference of two local Liberal MP, Anna has urged the NSW Minister for Local Government, Don Page to amend the local government legislation to allow the people of Shellharbour to directly elect the mayoral position.
+In light of the public resignation of Councillor Paul Rankin from the Liberal Party amid claims of deals with the Greens Party and the direct interference of two local Liberal MPs, Anna has urged the NSW Minister for Local Government to amend the local government legislation to allow the people of Shellharbour to directly elect the mayoral position.

 Further supporting the calls for direct election, the report by the NSW Independent Local Government Review Panel released early in 2014 makes clear that it considers the mayoral position should be directly elected by the people.
 It concludes that annual elections create unnecessary instability and ‘draws from the hat’ should be prevented.
 The report concludes that councillors should not have a veto power over a change to popular election.

 This report has blown apart the objections of a small group of Shellharbour Councillors intent on denying the people of Shellharbour the right to directly elect the mayor.